codalab/worksheets-examples/01-nli/README.md

 ### 3.4 Modify the code

 Now you will typically enter a development cycle where you modify your code and re-run experiments.
+Go ahead and do this (e.g., TODO).
 Every time you do this, you will upload your code and run your experiment(s):

         $ cl upload src
         $ ./train.sh

+You can delete any runs you don't want by right clicking the bundle in the table.

 ## 4. Share your results